About Me

 [Abstract]

-Government financing and regulatory actions are necessary to address biodiversity loss, yet the economic consequences of these policies remain unclear.
-We construct a county-level measure of exposure to potential conservation efforts using machine learning–based habitat suitability models.
-Exploiting the 30X30 initiative as a plausibly exogenous shock, we find that a one standard deviation increase in regulatory risk raises house prices by 0.6%.
-Effects are weaker in counties reliant on nature-intensive industries but stronger in land-abundant counties where supply is more elastic and demand for nature amenities is high.
-We further show that speculation magnifies the price increase.
-Overall, our results suggest that while conservation efforts satisfy demand for nature, they also pose trade-offs for economic growth and housing affordability, with speculation amplifying these effects.
+Government financing and regulatory actions have been pledged to address biodiversity loss, yet their economic impacts remain unclear.
+We construct a county-level measure of exposure to potential conservation efforts.
+Exploiting the 30X30 initiative as a plausibly exogenous shock, we find that a one standard deviation increase in regulatory risk increases house prices by 0.6%.
+Effects are weaker in counties reliant on nature-intensive industries, but stronger in land-abundant counties, where supply is more elastic and demand for nature amenities is high.
+Speculative behavior magnifies the price increase.
+Overall, conservation policies satisfy nature demand but entail trade-offs for growth and housing affordability.